 Yes, RAM Energy are part of the Warm Home Discount Scheme for the Core Group.
-This scheme is only mandatory for energy suppliers to offer once they reach a customer base of 250,000.
+We must offer the Warm Home Discount as we have now met the threshold of 200,000 meter points.

-As is it our mission to eradicate fuel poverty, we have opted into the scheme voluntarily before reaching the 250,000 threshold.
+As part of our mission to eradicate fuel poverty we opted into the scheme voluntarily in 2018 before we met this threshold.

 What is the Warm Home Discount Scheme?